 Set Up Enough Beds For All the Kids to Sleep on Comfortably

 I find it is important to have enough spots for kids to sleep comfortably.
 If kids sleep well, they will be happier and will be less likely to be crabby for their parents the next day.
 We are a family who camps so we have five air mattresses for use at sleepovers.
 I like to blow up all the air mattresses prior to the start of the party/sleepover.
 This way I can focus on the kids at the sleepover.
 It’s best to stack the blown up air mattresses in another room so the kids don’t play and jump on them because rough play can put a hole in them.
-I know this because my boys have had friends over and done this!
+I know this because my boys have had friends over and the stack of mattresses is irresitable for jumping on!

 Air mattresses are pretty cheap.
-I purchased ours from Walmart for about $9.00 apiece or Amazon sells them too at reasonable prices.
+I purchased ours for about $9.00 apiece or they can be found online at reasonable prices.
 There are more expensive mattresses, but I’ve found no matter how much they cost, they all get hole at some point so I’d rather replace them with cheaper ones.
 I add a fitted sheet to the air mattress to protect it, but this isn’t necessary.

 This is one type of air mattress we use that we have been happy with owning.